Now that Fargate supports EFS, I'll build a WordPress environment using Terraform

 ssm.tf

-#################### # Parameter #################### resource "aws_ssm_parameter" "wordpress_db_host" { name = "WORDPRESS_DB_HOST" description = "WORDPRESS_DB_HOST" type = "String" value = aws_db_instance.rds.address } resource "aws_ssm_parameter" "wordpress_db_user" { name = "WORDPRESS_DB_USER" description = "WORDPRESS_DB_USER" type = "String" value = "wordpress " } resource "aws_ssm_parameter" "wordpress_db_password" { name = "WORDPRESS_DB_PASSWORD" description = "WORDPRESS_DB_PASSWORD" type = "String" value = "password" } resource "aws_ssm_parameter" "wordpress_db_name" { name = "WORDPRESS_DB_NAME" description = "WORDPRESS_DB_NAME" type = "String" value = "wordpress" }
+#################### # Parameter ################### resource "aws_ssm_parameter" "wordpress_db_host" { name = "WORDPRESS_DB_HOST" description = "WORDPRESS_DB_HOST" type = "String" value = aws_db_instance.rds.address } resource "aws_ssm_parameter" "wordpress_db_user" { name = "WORDPRESS_DB_USER" description = "WORDPRESS_DB_USER" type = "String" value = "wordpress" } resource "aws_ssm_parameter" "wordpress_db_password" { name = "WORDPRESS_DB_PASSWORD" description = "WORDPRESS_DB_PASSWORD" type = "String" value = "password" } resource "aws_ssm_parameter" "wordpress_db_name" { name = "WORDPRESS_DB_NAME" description = "WORDPRESS_DB_NAME" type = "String" value = "wordpress" }

-Let's create a database and user for WordPress.
+Create a database and user for WordPress

 $ create database wordpress; $ CREATE USER 'wordpress'@'%' IDENTIFIED WITH mysql_native_password BY 'password'; $ grant all privileges on wordpress.* to wordpress@'%';

-Operation confirmation
+Operation check

 summary

-If you found this article helpful , please give it a like!
+If you found this article useful, please click [Like]!

 1